sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

   `CollisionResolvingHashCodeComparer<T>`.
 This comparer uses the hash code of the stored elements for ordering, making an arbitrary but consistent decision when collisions occur.
-This type can be safely used for set tries as long as, (a) your element types have appropriate hash code semantics, and (b) you're not doing any kind of persistence (the arbitrary but consistent decision will not be the same across runs).
+This type can be safely used for set tries as long as, (a) your element types have appropriate hash code semantics for the queries that will be performed, and (b) you're not doing any kind of persistence (the arbitrary but consistent decision will not be the same across runs).
 If either of those conditions don't hold, this won't be of use to you, and you will need to implement your own comparer (or of course make your element type comparable).
-It is of course also worth noting that this comparer has some drawbacks with respect to performance, especially if a lot of collisions occur (because it has to store them all, and look them up where ncessary).
+It is of course also worth noting that this comparer has some drawbacks with regards to performance, especially if a lot of collisions occur (because it has to store all of its collision resolutions, and look them up where ncessary).
-* The default root node is a new instance of the `SetTrieDictionaryNode<,>` type, which just stores things in memory (using a Dictionary for child nodes).
+* The default root node is a new instance of the `SetTrieDictionaryNode<,>` type, which just stores things in memory (using a `Dictionary<,>` for child nodes).

 ```
 using SCSetTrie;